Is Japanese your new passion? Would you like to learn to speak Japanese? Are you starting to get to grips with kanji, hiragana, and katakana?

 So where can you learn Japanese or take a Japanese course in Chicago?

 It’s not uncommon for people to develop hobbies during their youth.
-Maybe you or your child would like to take Japanese classes at school or at college!
+Maybe you or your child would like to take a language course in Japanese at school or at college!
 There are a few ways you can do this.